VaibhavBichave/Human-Weight-Prediction/README.md

-# Weight-Prediction-using-Machine-Learing
+# Human Weight Prediction
- The objective of this project is to predict the **Weight Prediction using Machine Learning algorithms** and to analyzing significant patterns features that results in increase in Weight.
+ The objective of this project is to predict the **Human Weight Prediction using Machine Learning algorithms** and to analyzing significant patterns features that results in increase in Weight.

 ## Libraries Used :
 1. Numpy